verbb/events/docs/developers/events.md

 ```

-## Event related events
+## Event Related Events

-### The `beforeSaveEvent` event
+### The `beforeSaveEvent` Event

-Plugins can get notified before an event is saved.
+The event that is triggered before an event is saved.
 Event handlers can prevent the event from getting saved by setting `$event->isValid` to false.

 ```php
 use craft\events\ModelEvent;